nairadithya/lisp-practice/README.md

 I don't see this repo being anything more than an exploratory project.

-The author of the book hosts a fantastic repo containing real code as well,linked [here](https://github.com/norvig/paip-lisp), this repo adds nothing except the fact that it acts as a record of my attempts at learning this language.
+The author of the book hosts a fantastic repo containing real code as well, linked [here](https://github.com/norvig/paip-lisp), this adds nothing except the fact that it acts as a record of my attempts to learning this language and using it to solve problems.